-More than 200 million Americans are now under governmental stay at home orders in an effort to limit the spread of the coronavirus.
+More than 250 million Americans are under some kind of governmental stay at home orders in an effort to limit the spread of the coronavirus.

 The following table indicates which states have some kind of executive order that limits the movements and activities of residents, and how golf is affected.
-While play may be allowed in some areas, the decision about whether to remain open is up to individual operators.
-(The information below is aided by research from the Golf Course Superintendents Association of America)
+While play is allowed in most areas nationwide, the decision about whether to remain open is up to individual operators.

 |State||Governor Order||Effect on Golf||When Ordered||When Enforced||Details of Order||Website Link|